Business events overview

 Subscribe to business events from service

-Users having access to the privilege Subscribe to business events from service via their roles will be able to only see and subscribe to business events that have been assigned to their roles, which is described below.
-The organizational assignments that are done, if any, as part of role-based security is honored in the context of business events by letting users to only subscribe to business events in the organizations to which they have access to via their roles.
+Users having access to the privilege Subscribe to business events from service via their roles will be able to only see and subscribe to business events that have been assigned to their roles, as described below.
+The organizational assignments that are done, if any, as part of role-based security are honored in the context of business events by letting users to only subscribe to business events in the organizations to which they have access to via their roles.
 This behavior is effective using any service calls like from Power Automate or Logic Apps.

 To ensure backward compatibility, the following behavior must be understood.

 Role-based security for business events will be disabled by default.